Second Intifada: Ariel Sharon visits the Temple Mount

-First days of the Intifada
+Post-visit Palestinian riots

 On 29 September 2000, the day after Sharon's visit, following Friday prayers, large riots broke out around the Old City of Jerusalem.
 Israeli police fired at Palestinians at the Temple Mount throwing stones over the Western Wall at Jewish worshippers.
-They switched to live ammunition after the chief of Jerusalem's police force was knocked unconscious by a stone and killed four Palestinian youths.
+After the chief of Jerusalem's police force was knocked unconscious by a stone, they switched to live ammunition and killed four Palestinian youths.
 Up to 200 Palestinians and police were injured.
 Another three Palestinians were killed in the Old City and on the Mount of Olives.
 By the end of the day, seven Palestinians had been killed and 300 had been wounded; 70 Israeli policemen were also injured in the clashes.

 In the days that followed, demonstrations erupted all over the West Bank and Gaza.
 Israeli police responded with live fire and rubber-coated bullets.
 In the first five days, at least 47 Palestinians were killed, and 1,885 were wounded.
-In Paris, as Jacques Chirac attempted to mediate between the parties, he protested to Barak that the ratio of Palestinian and Israeli killed and wounded on one day were such that he could not convince anyone the Palestinians were the aggressors.
+In Paris, as Jacques Chirac attempted to mediate between the parties, he protested to Barak that the ratio of Palestinians and Israelis killed and wounded on one day were such that he could not convince anyone the Palestinians were the aggressors.
 He also told Barak that "continu(ing) to fire from helicopters on people throwing rocks" and refusing an international inquiry was tantamount to rejecting Arafat's offer to participate in trilateral negotiations.
-On 27 September, an Israeli soldier was killed and another lightly wounded in a bombing by Palestinian militants near the Gaza Strip settlement of Netzarim.
-Two days later, Palestinian police officer Nail Suleiman opened fire on an Israel Border Police Jeep during a joint patrol in the West Bank city of Qalqiliyah, killing Supt.
-Yosef Tabeja.
 During the first few days of riots, the IDF fired approximately 1.3 million bullets.

 According to Amnesty International the early Palestinian casualties were those taking part in demonstrations or bystanders.
 Amnesty further states that approximately 80% of the Palestinians killed during the first month were in demonstrations where Israeli security services lives were not in danger.

 On 30 September 2000, the death of Muhammad al-Durrah, a Palestinian boy shot dead while sheltering behind his father in an alley in the Gaza Strip, was caught on video.
 Initially the boy's death and his father's wounding was attributed to Israeli soldiers.
 The scene assumed iconic status, as it was shown around the world and repeatedly broadcast on Arab television.
 The Israeli army initially assumed responsibility for the killing and apologised, and only retracted 2 months later, when an internal investigation cast doubt on the original version, and controversy subsequently raged as to whether indeed the IDF had fired the shots or Palestinian factions were responsible for the fatal gunshots.